dmitrijslotko/terraform_lambda_builder/README.md

 `environment_variables` - by default it is null.

-`layers` - by default no layers are added.
+`layers` - expects to receive a list of layer arns.
+By default no layers are added.

 ## VPC Variables